Back

 • Eligibility of the applicant

-• Project location within the Delaware Valley
+• Project Location within the Delaware Valley

-• Availability of plants from the Preserve's nursery and suitability for project conditions
+• Availability of plants from the Preserve’s nursery

 • Audience served (with underserved populations taking priority)

-• Long term viability of project
+• Long-term viability of the project

 Application Deadlines and Requirements

-• Spring Plant Grant applications will be accepted from 1/1/2024 – 4/30/2024
+• Spring Plant Grant applications will be accepted from 1/1/2025 – 4/30/2025, pending funding availability

-• Please send inquiries and applications electronically to nursery@bhwp.org
+Please send inquiries and applications electronically to nursery@bhwp.org

 Grantee Requirements